Jurajcech1/DaguerreoTyp/README.md

 ### Phase 5: Follows and Likes (1.5 days)

 I will implement Users being able to follow each other.
 I will create a Follow button which will enable a user to follow or unfollow another user.
-I will also make a Like button on Posts such that users can like or un-like Posts.

 [Details][phase-five]

-### Phase 6: Styling (1.5 days)
+### Phase 6: Styling (3 days)

 Some CSS styling will be performed at each phase of the project, however, in this phase the bulk of the Styling and prettifying will occur.